 Hooray!
-Football Season is right around the corner.
-For NFL and college football teams, the Labor Day weekend represents the final days to practice before the season officially kicks off, with each team striving for a winning streak.
+It’s football season.
+For NFL and college football teams, the Labor Day weekend represented the final days to practice before the season officially kicked off, with each team striving for a winning streak.
 But did you know that the start of football season coincides with another season, pertinent to CPA firms?

-Before you get settled on the couch, surrounded by friends and family, to watch the Steelers and Packers battle it out, continue reading to find out how football season relates to the accounting profession and get five simple tips to help establish yourself as your firm’s financial quarterback.
+Before you get settled on the couch, surrounded by friends and family, to watch your favorite teams battle it out, continue reading to find out how football season relates to the accounting profession and get five simple tips to help establish yourself as your firm’s financial quarterback.

 “Hooray!
 It’s Budget Season.”
 OK, so you may not be as excited about budget season as you are for football season, but budget season can be very rewarding nonetheless.
 Many CPA firms, like the majority businesses, begin preparing next year’s budget during the last quarter.
 Budgeting in advance is a fiscally responsible practice.
 Here are some budgeting tips that will help you stay in the game longer and earn more fans for a long-term winning streak of your own.